Every Ruby programmer eventually encounters the dreaded

 current_user method to return a new instance of

-Now when your new requirements arrive, you only need to update the
+Now when our new requirements arrive, we only need to update the

 The pattern really shines in the cases it’s is suited for, such as the NullUser or representing the last element of a list/tree.
 Apply it with care and it may improve your life a little.